Terrencebosco/Terrencebosco.github.io/_posts/2020-02-28-test-markdown.md

 With this simple RandomforestRegressor model I was able to lower my mean absolute error to 979.80 on my validation set.
 That’s almost a 500 point reduction!
 I believe this to be a great improvement of baseline.
 I was able to lower the error by almost a third with a simple predictive model with no hyper parameters tuned, no feature selection, and no cross validation.

 ## Feature Selection
 Once I was able to beat baseline my goal was to make a simpler model in the sense of the number of features used and still beat my first model.
-To conduct the feature importance with the eli5 API on the first RandomForestRegressor model to see what features contributed the most to the prediction.
+I conducted the feature importance with the eli5 API permutaion importance on the first RandomForestRegressor model to see what features contributed the most to the prediction.

 <a href="https://imgur.com/JuyhEIY"><img src="https://i.imgur.com/JuyhEIY.png" title="source: imgur.com" /></a>